quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

 #### Test that FileBrowser is working

 - Open your filebrowser domain on your browser (`https://files.yourdomain.com`), you should see the login page.
-- Login with your credentials that you configured in both, the password in the `.env` file and the username in `config.yaml`.
+- Login with your credentials that you configured in both: The password in the `.env` file, and the username in `config.yaml`.

 ## Testing the Integration